dmeghana24/mcorpp-ehr-nlp-pipeline/README.md

 9. Explainability: `python src/explainability.py`
 10. Dashboard: `streamlit run src/dashboard.py`

+The repo includes a 5-row synthetic dataset for demo/testing.
+For real EHR data, see MIMIC-III setup instructions.

 ## For MIMIC use: You must have access to the database.
 No data is distributed here.